wpilibsuite/frc-docs/source/docs/software/basic-programming/coordinate-system.rst

     - Robot: ``xSpeed`` is the speed along the robot's X axis, which is forward/backward.
     - Joystick: The driver sets forward/backward speed by rotating the joystick along its Y axis, which is pushing the joystick forward/backward.
-    - Code: Moving the joystick forward is negative Y rotation, whereas robot forward is along the positive X axis.
+    - Code: Moving the joystick forward is negative Y rotation, whereas moving the robot forward is along the positive X axis.
 This means the joystick value needs to be inverted by placing a - (minus sign) in front of the value.

 - The second argument is ``zRotation``